10 Effective Tips to Prevent Dengue Fever – Learn From My Mother’s Dengue Recovery Journey

 Precaution #6.
 Clean and Cover Dustbins

-To control dengue fever infection, you should keep your dustbins and other waste material fully covered.
+To control or prevent dengue fever infection, you should keep your dustbins and other waste material fully covered.
 Try to dispose of your kitchen and other domestic waste daily because germs present on waste attracts mosquitoes.
 It is a very common principle – the more you maintain hygiene level, the better you can prevent dengue.

 At our home, we have a very simple rule – we daily dispose of kitchen and bathroom dustbin.
 Plus, leaving dirty dishes is a big no-no in my mother’s kitchen.
 With the basic hygiene steps, you can easily make your home a dengue free zone.